Carson Kelly Preview, Player Props: Tigers vs. Royals

 Carson Kelly vs. Royals Preview, Player Prop Bets - September 28

-After going 0-for-1 in his most recent game, Carson Kelly and the Detroit Tigers take on the Kansas City Royals (who will hand the ball to Jonathan Bowlan) at 1:10 PM ET on Thursday.
+The Detroit Tigers, including Carson Kelly (hitting .161 in his past 10 games, with two doubles, a home run, six walks and five RBI), take on starter Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Royals.
+He had a hitless performance in his last game (0-for-1) against the Royals.

 Sportsbook Promo Codes